orsonteodoro/oiledmachine-overlay/SECURITY.md

 and maybe the hardware be replaced.

-For example, if the software requires a Rust component that uses GTK3 but the fix in GTK4.
-The fix will be likely skipped until upstream it.
+For example, if the software requires a Rust component that uses GTK3 but the fix in the GTK4 release.
+The fix will be likely skipped until upstream updates both the Rust dependencies and the code that references those libraries.

 ## Patching/triage priorities (ranked high top)